WICG/private-network-access/permission_prompt/explainer.md

 The `-Name` header is used to present a friendly string to the user instead of, or in addition to, an origin (often a raw IP literal).

 The `-ID` header is used to key the permission and recognize the device across IP addresses.
 Indeed, widespread use of DHCP means that devices are likely to change IP addresses regularly, and we would like to avoid both cross-device confusion and permission fatigue.
+However, we are still open with opinions for how to recognize the device, see more options in `identify the target differently` section under `What are the alternatives`.

 If the user decides to grant the permission, then the fetch continues.
 If not, it fails.

-Once the permission is granted, then the document can make arbitrary fetches to the target origin for its entire lifetime, through media tags, XHRs, etc.

 The permission is then persisted.
 The next document belonging to the same initiator origin that declares its intent to access the same server (perhaps at a different origin, if using a raw IP address) does not trigger a permission prompt.
 The initial CORS preflight response carries the same ID, and the browser recognizes that the document already has permission to access the server.